lewisjared/postgrest-request/README.md

 See https://github.com/begriffs/postgrest/wiki/Routing#filtering for filtering options

 ### Versioning
-A particular version of the API can be requested by chaining a call to `version(versionNumber)`.
-This will set the `accept` header of the request.
+A particular version of the API can be requested by chaining a call to `version(versionNumber)` where version number is a positive number.
+This will set the `accept` header of the request to the required version as an integer and by default version 1 of the API is requested.
 Calls to the superagent function `accept` will be ignored as postgrest always returns JSON and ignores the requested application type.
-By default version 1 of the API is requested.
 Examples for implementing schemas with versioning is available [here](https://github.com/begriffs/postgrest/wiki/API-Versioning)

 ## License
 MIT